-- For contracts of \$600,000 or more, the low bidder should be prequalified. - For contracts of less than \$600,000, low bidder must demonstrate successful completion of projects with a comparable size and scope.

-□ Bidders must submit written questions using the Request for Information (RFI) form.

-- The same answer must be distributed to all bidders in writing, with the question repeated. - □ Issue addendum, if documents are modified or if answering a Request for Information. - If there is not enough time for bidders to make changes, delay the opening.

-□ Open and publicly read aloud all bids at the designated time.

-- Prepare bid tabulation sheet.

-- Check submitted bids for tabulation errors.

-- Determine the lowest responsive bid.

-□ Review all bids for bid defects

-- Go by MaineDOT's Standard Specifications, Section 102.11, "Bid Responsiveness." - □ Determine the apparent successful bidder. - Return bid securities to everyone except the two lowest bidders. - Notify the second bidder that securities will be held until contract execution. - □ Send award recommendation to MaineDOT project manager (Letter 16). - Tabulation of bids; - Engineer's estimate; and - Completed Contractor DBE Utilization Form (federally funded projects). - Receive MaineDOT approval in writing of recommended award. - □ Send Notice of Intent to Award to apparent successful bidder. - Bidder must provide certificates of Workers Compensation, liability and auto insurance. - If contract is \geq \$125,000, bidder has 14 days to deliver performance and payment bonds. - Refer to MaineDOT's Standard Specifications, Section 110 (Indemnification, Insurance and Bonding). - □ Sign contract. - Notify all unsuccessful bidders of such. - □ Send copy of signed contract to MaineDOT project manager. - Return bid securities to first and second bidders.
+Receive authorization to advertise from MaineDOT project manager.
+Advertise the Notice to Contractors (3-week minimum period).
+Notice should be posted to municipal website and MaineDOT website.
+A newspaper advertisement may be used, but this is not mandatory.
+Date and location of the bid opening must be in the notice.
+Basis of award must be clearly defined, so low bidder is apparent after bids are opened.
+Determine contractor qualifications: For contracts of \$600,000 or more, the low bidder should be prequalified.
+For contracts of less than \$600,000, low bidder must demonstrate successful completion of projects with a comparable size and scope.
+Bidders must submit written questions using the Request for Information (RFI) form. • The same answer must be distributed to all bidders in writing, with the question repeated.
+Issue addendum, if documents are modified or if answering a Request for Information.
+If there is not enough time for bidders to make changes, delay the opening.
+Open and publicly read aloud all bids at the designated time.
+Prepare bid tabulation sheet.
+Check submitted bids for tabulation errors.
+Determine the lowest responsive bid.
+Review all bids for bid defects ■ Go by MaineDOT's Standard Specifications, Section 102.11, "Bid Responsiveness."
+Determine the apparent successful bidder.
+Return bid securities to everyone except the two lowest bidders.
+Notify the second bidder that securities will be held until contract execution.
+Send award recommendation to MaineDOT project manager (Letter 16).
+Tabulation of bids; Engineer's estimate; and Completed Contractor DBE Utilization Form (federally funded projects).
+Receive MaineDOT approval in writing of recommended award.
+Send Notice of Intent to Award to apparent successful bidder. ■ Bidder must provide certificates of Workers Compensation, liability and auto insurance. ■ If contract is ≥ \$125,000, bidder has 14 days to deliver performance and payment bonds. ○ Refer to MaineDOT's Standard Specifications, Section 110 (Indemnification, Insurance and Bonding).
+Sign contract.
+Notify all unsuccessful bidders of such.
+Send copy of signed contract to MaineDOT project manager.
+Return bid securities to first and second bidders.